neuromti/tool-offspect/docs/source/cli.rst

 ~~~~~~~~~~~~~
 .. code-block:: none

-   usage: offspect peek [-h] fname
+   usage: offspect peek [-h] [-s SIMILARITY] fname

    positional arguments:
      fname                 filename to peek into

    optional arguments:
      -h, --help            show this help message and exit
+     -s SIMILARITY, --similarity-threshold SIMILARITY
+                           the threshold for Pearson's r.
+If this threshold is
+                           passed, peek warns that the traces are similar.
+                           Example: -s 0.75

 offspect merge